-A copy of our Diversity and Inclusion Policy can be found on our website.
+A copy of Charter Hall's Diversity and Inclusion Policy can be found on our website.

+The Charter Hall Board has agreed targets for female participation on the Group Board, with the REIT's Board having a female director since listing.
 You can see the progress we've made against our gender inclusion objectives below.

-(JD) 2021 Actual 2022 Target 2025 Target Female participation on Group Board (Executive and Non-Executive Directors) 28.6% ≥ 35% ≥ 40% Female participation in senior executive positions 30.0% ≥ 35% ≥ 40% Female participation in the workplace 55.3% 50.0% 50.0%
+2021 Actual 2022 Target 2025 Target Female participation on Group Board (Executive and Non-Executive Directors) 28.6% ≥ 35% ≥ 40% Female participation in senior executive positions 30.0% ≥ 35% ≥ 40% Female participation in the workplace 55.3% 50.0% 50.0%

-\Female participation in senior executive positions is defined as senior management.
+^{}Female participation in senior executive positions is defined as senior management.